Jelleas/sudoku_platforms/assignment/ASSIGNMENT.md

 ## Optimizing

 A profile can tell you which parts of the code contribute most to the overall runtime, but not how or why.
 This is where you as a programmer step in.
-It is your job to try and figure out why some parts of the code are taking the runtime they take.
+It is your job to try and figure out why some parts of the code are taking so much runtime.
 Then, improve the code so that it runs faster.
 Not just run faster in theory, but in practice too.
 You'll do this be reevaluating the code after each improvement.
 You might just find that a sensible change in theory, does not actually translate to practice.

 Note that execution times fluctuate between runs and that a profiler will always add some overhead.
 Do be sure to run the code sufficiently long (> 10 seconds) before drawing any conclusions.